-If you have recently bought an electric vehicle, you may be wondering how to charge your EV, and which method of charging is the best way.
+If you have recently bought an electric vehicle, you may be wondering how to charge your EV.
 Although more and more public charging stations are being installed across the UK, this isn’t always the cheapest and most convenient option.
 Moreover, charging with a 3-pin plug at home is not the safest way to charge.

 As such, you should seriously consider getting a home EV charging point installed.
-There are an array of benefits of doing so, which we will outline in this blog.
+There are an array of benefits to doing so, which we will outline in this blog.

 Although you may think an EV home charger is an expensive option, it is a worthwhile investment in the long term.
 To illustrate this, Riverdale Leasing found that homes with an EV charger installed sell for 13% more than the local average.
 With the ban on the sale of new petrol and diesel from 2030, getting a home EV charge point is a great way to future proof your property and get ahead of the curve.